Server-Side Template Injection (SSTI)

 -

-- SSTI in project import functionality
+GitLab (2020) SSTI in project import functionality enabled complete server takeover.

 Business Consequences

-- Data Breaches: Exposure of customer PII and payment data
+- Data Breaches: Exposure of customer PII and payment data.

-- Reputation Damage: Loss of customer trust and brand value
+- Reputation Damage: Loss of customer trust and brand value.

-- Operational Disruption: Server downtime and recovery costs
+- Operational Disruption: Server downtime and recovery costs.

 Key Takeaways

-Golden Rule: Never trust user input in template contexts - always sanitize and validate.
+Golden Rule: Never trust user input in template contexts—always sanitize and validate.

-- Engine-Specific Risks: Each template engine has unique syntax and exploitation methods
+- Engine-Specific Risks: Each template engine has unique syntax and exploitation methods.

-- Defense Layers: Combine input validation, output encoding, and runtime protections
+- Defense Layers: Combine input validation, output encoding, and runtime protections.

-- Continuous Testing: Regularly scan applications with automated tools and manual testing
+- Continuous Testing: Regularly scan applications with automated tools and manual testing.

-- Developer Education: Train teams on secure template usage and engine-specific risks
+- Developer Education: Train teams on secure template usage and engine-specific risks.

 Learn More